 Delete a Campaign Group

-To delete a campaign group, go to the campaigns dashboard, click the More Actions menu (displays as an Ellipsis) displayed next to the campaign group and select the Delete Campaign Group option.
+To delete a campaign group, go to the campaigns dashboard, click the More Actions menu (displays as an Ellipsis) displayed next to the campaign group and select Delete Campaign Group.

 Start a Campaign Group in a Paused State